solomonenanaw/MM/README.md

 ## HospitalManagement
-A Simple Hospital Management Project build using Python Flask and SQL Alchemy
+A Simple MM Project build using Python Flask and SQL Alchemy

 ### Built With